jfzhang95/Chinese_Poem_Writer/README.md

 For more details, please see in [train.py](https://github.com/jfzhang95/Chinese_Poem_Writer/blob/master/train.py).

 ### Usage
-We built three poem generator mode:
+We built three poem generator modes:

 0. fast - it can generates each word just based on the last word.
 1. context - it can generate each word based on entire previous context.
-2. head - it can generate Acrostic using user inputs.
+2. head - it can generate Acrostic based on user inputs.

 To change generator mode, you should change "fast" to "context" or "head" behind: